Brad Butler (Drums)

 My gear consists of:

-I also use a Galaxy Audio As-1100 In Ear Monitoring System for all our shows and live streaming broadcast.
+I also use a Galaxy Audio AS-1100 In Ear Monitoring System for all our shows and live streaming broadcast.